Will an Appraisal by a Related Party Cause an IRS Audit?

 You’re right that the appraisal should not have been done by someone who is related to one of the gift recipients.
 And the lawyer is correct in advising you that it’s unlikely that there will be an audit.
 Further, what is the risk of an audit if it were to occur?
 You’re not saying that you think the brother-in-law’s appraisal was inaccurate for any reason.
 If the IRS does question it, your family should be able to defend it or commission a new audit with similar results.

-Finally, back in 2013, the federal gift tax exemption was $5.25 million, $10.5 million for a couple.
-If the farm value exceeded skirted these limits, you really need to get advice from a qualified and experienced tax attorney, not from the internet.
+Finally, back in 2013, the federal gift tax exemption was $5.25 million for an individual, $10.5 million for a couple.
+If you believe the farm value exceeded these limits, you really need to get advice from a qualified and experienced tax attorney, not from the internet.
 No matter how accurate we try to be, we can’t replace a professional “on the ground” who knows all the facts in the case.